repole/restfulchemy/README.rst

 Now say we submit a PUT request to /api/tracks/1 with the query parameters:

 -  media_type_id=2
--  artist.~id:artist_id=1.~add=True
+-  artist.~id:artist_id=1.~set=True

-   -  Set track.artist to a different artist (the db will be queried for an artist that has an artist_id of 1).
-Whitelisting “artist.~update” allows this.
+   -  Set track.artist to an already existing artist (the db will be queried for an artist that has an artist_id of 1).
+Whitelisting “artist.~add” allows this.
    -  In the process of setting the artist to a different one, the old one must of course must be removed since this relationship reference does not use a list.
-This is why “artist.~delete” must be included in the whitelist.
+This is why “artist.~remove” must be included in the whitelist.
 Note that this won’t actually cause the artist to be deleted from the database (unless you have some cascade delete set up).
+   -  You may instead use "artist.~set" in the whitelist to implicitly allow ~add and ~remove for a non list using relationship.
+   -  The ~set at the end of "artist.~id:artist_id=1.~set=True" works different than ~add would. ~set states to try to overwrite any previous artist value if one existed and if permission is granted via the whitelist.
+If ~add was used instead, the command would only work if artist previously had no value.
+For a list relation rather than a non list relation, only ~add is valid.

 -  The ~id attribute is used to access a sub-object of a relationship field (whether it’s a list based relationship or not does not